 - Seek out professionals – Sometimes it’s just that extra push or support that will help you overcome the initial barrier.
-Purchase DVDs, Audio files, books, the guidance from a counsellor or coach (hello!) to reach your potential.
+Purchase DVDs, Audio files, books, the guidance from a counselor or coach (hello!) to reach your potential.
 All can offer strategies to help you move forward.

 - Get engaged – New experiences at work improve skillsets and personal growth.
 Look to take up the ‘Leadership’ role or join a group of which you will need to participate in.